 - wood filler

 - Kreg Jig pocket hole jig

 * No box spring option

-Remove any excess glue, apply wood filler to nail holes, cracks and blemishes and allow to dry.
+Once you finished building the twin house bed frame, remove any excess glue, apply wood filler to nail holes, cracks and blemishes and allow to dry.
 Sand the wood filler and house frame until smooth, finishing with 120-150 grit sand paper.
 Stain or paint and prime as you like.
-It looks like the bed in the inspiration picture was whitewashed.
-For tutorials on whitewashing see Whitewash Planked Ceiling and White Wash vs Dry Brush.